iPad mini 5 users are complaining about a variety of issues as we push away from the latest iPadOS 13 release.

-The iPad mini 5 is Apple’s new 7.9-inch tablet.
-The device went on sale in late March and since then we’ve been monitoring feedback from those who’ve picked up the device.
+The iPad mini 5 is Apple’s current 7.9-inch model.
+The device went on sale in late March and since then we’ve been monitoring feedback from those people who picked up the slate.

-In this guide we’ll take you through the most common problems plaguing Apple’s new tablet.
+In this guide we’ll take you through the most common problems plaguing Apple’s iPad mini 5.
 We’ll also provide you with some tips and resources that should come in handy if you start noticing bugs and performance issues on your device.

 iPad mini 5 Problems